 See also AskRegs Q&A, Can a Student Re-Borrow the Direct Loan Amount That Was Cancelled During the Same Academic Year Due To COVID-19?, which also addresses transfer students.

-Covered Period: The May 15, 2020 Electronic Announcement now allows schools to apply the R2T4 waiver to: 1) payment periods or periods of enrollment that include March 13, 2020; or 2) payment periods or periods of enrollment that begin between March 13 and the later of December 31 or the last date that the national emergency is in effect.
-This is what we are calling the "covered period."
-In other words the covered period includes multiple payment periods or periods of enrollment.
-See AskRegs Knowledgebase Q&A, How Do We Determine If a Withdrawal Was the Result Of a Qualifying Emergency Due To Coronavirus?
+Covered period refers to the fact that the May 15, 2020 Electronic Announcement allows schools to apply the R2T4 waiver to: 1) payment periods or periods of enrollment that include March 13, 2020; or 2) payment periods or periods of enrollment that begin between March 13 and the last date that the national emergency is in effect.

 AskRegs Q&As represent NASFAA's understanding of regulatory and compliance issues.
 They are FOR INTERNAL USE ONLY.
 While NASFAA believes AskRegs Q&As are accurate and factual, they have not been reviewed or approved by the U.S. Department of Education (ED).
 If you should need written confirmation of AskRegs information for audit or program review purposes, please contact your ED School Participation Division.
 NASFAA shall not be liable for technical or editorial errors or omissions contained herein; nor for incidental or consequential damages resulting from the furnishing, performance, or use of this material.